Olympus expects net loss, but core business seen unscathed

 The meeting is expected to be a lively one.
 It is the first such gathering for shareholders since the scandal wiped out about half of Olympus' market value, and Woodford himself has said he plans to attend.

-(Additional reporting by Hideyuki Sano, Maki Shiraki and Mayumi Negishi; Editing by Alex Richardson and Michael Watson)
+(Additional reporting by Hideyuki Sano, Maki Shirai and Mayumi Negishi; Editing by Alex Richardson and Michael Watson)